Welcome to the Rotary Club of Bridgend

 Special award for Rtn Roger Grannum

-On Monday night Rtn Roger Grannum received the highest award given in Rotary."The Phillip Harris award".
+On Monday night Rtn Roger Grannum received the highest award given in Rotary."The Paul Harris award".
 The award is given for outstanding service to Rotary.
-Roger joined the club in February serving as Treasurer, Secretary, and President.
-Also organising many charity such as the Porthcawl walk raising thousands of pounds for local charities and the Rotary club.
+Roger joined the club in February 2002 serving as Treasurer, Secretary, and President.
+Also organising many charity events such as the Porthcawl walk raising thousands of pounds for local charities.

 The final took place at Cwntawe Community School on 22nd January.
 It was a very exciting evening with candidates entering the Young Instrumentalist Competition and the Young Vocalist Competition.